-We have filed vessel response plans with the Coast Guard and have received its approval of such plans.
+All our vessels have USCG approved vessel response plans.
 In addition, we conduct regular oil spill response drills in accordance with the guidelines set out in OPA 90.
-The Coast Guard has announced it intends to propose similar regulations requiring certain vessels to prepare response plans for the release of hazardous substances.
+The USCG has announced it intends to propose similar regulations requiring certain vessels to prepare response plans for the release of hazardous substances.